-Effective monitoring for machine learning systems extends far beyond the typical checks performed for traditional software.
+Effective monitoring for machine learning systems extends far past the typical checks performed for traditional software.
 Because models are fundamentally data-driven, their behavior and effectiveness are tightly coupled to the characteristics of the input data they receive in production.
 Simply ensuring the prediction service responds doesn't guarantee the model is providing value or operating correctly.
 A comprehensive monitoring strategy must therefore encompass multiple facets of the system.
 We categorize these into four essential areas: Input Data, Model Predictions, Model Performance, and the Underlying Infrastructure.

 Monitoring the input data fed to your production model is arguably the most foundational layer.
 Models are trained on data with specific statistical properties and distributions.
 When the production data deviates significantly from the training data distribution, a phenomenon known as data drift, model performance often degrades, sometimes catastrophically.
 Monitoring input data allows for early detection of these shifts before they significantly impact outcomes.

-Key aspects to monitor include:
+Important aspects to monitor include:

 The flow illustrates how data monitoring components (validation, statistics calculation) integrate before data reaches the model, logging results to a central monitoring system.